-Some paragraphs ahead, he feels heartfelt grief when he remembers, how his younger brother Zorawar, about eight years younger to him, had to suffer because of parents constant quarrels.
+Some paragraphs ahead, he feels heartfelt grief when he remembers, how his younger brother Zorawar, about eight years younger to him, had to suffer because of parents' constant quarrels.
 Yuvraj, who was already 18 during those tumultuous times, saw himself remaining unscathed of that emotional trauma.
 But still he feels sad for his ten year old brother.
 Siblings, whether ordinary or celebrities, are the same.

-The book is not a about a popular cricketer in India.
+The book is not about a popular cricketer in India.
 It's a journey into what makes us human.
 It's about how some events in our lives (in Yuvraj's case, his fight with Cancer) make us better judges of people, situations and God's designs.
 Sachin Tendulkar rightly calls the book Pure Inspiration.
-Yuvraj calls it Life, which in his words is repetitive act of: "Running Full Tilt and Falling, then dusting myself and Carrying on" (page 80).
+Yuvraj calls it Life, which in his words is the repetitive act of: "Running Full Tilt and Falling, then dusting myself and Carrying on" (page 80).

 Do read it if you celebrate Life.
-No matter if you are not Cricket or Yuvraj Fan.
+No matter if you are not a Cricket or Yuvraj Fan.
 It's a Pure Inspiration and Real Motivation.

 [PS: 24 Pages of Copyright Photographs at the end of book, tracing Yuvraj Singh from Childhood to now, are great.]